harshitbitp/Recursion/README.md

 5. program to get sum of digits of a number
 6. program to calculate nCr
 7. program to reverse string
+8. program to find GCD or HCF
+9. Program to solve Tower of Hanoi